 CEQ is a major contributor to the social fabric of remote Indigenous communities where it has a presence.
 CEQ partners with local organisations and the state government to achieve its results.
 CEQ is active in the community and provides input into planning events as well as donations and event sponsorship.
-CEQ undertook a range of programmes in 2021/22 including:
+CEQ undertook a range of programmes in 2022/23 including:

-- Community NAIDOC awards and celebrations; - Supporting local cultural and sporting events including rodeos, fishing and Battle of the Islands (touch football in the Straits); - Supporting health initiatives and clinics including fresh fruit donations to schools; - Church and School award nights and events.
+- Major community events such as the Winds of Zenadth and NAIDOC awards and celebrations; - Supporting local cultural and sporting events including rodeos, fishing and Battle of the Islands (touch football in the Straits); - Supporting health initiatives and clinics including fresh fruit donations to schools; - Church and School award nights and events; and - Enterprise support for small local businesses doing it tough.